 As we mentioned a couple of months back, Google has announced that from July 1 2023, Universal Google Analytics (GA) will be discontinued and GA4 will become the only version of Google Analytics.

-Why does this matter, I hear you ask?
+So, why does this all matter, I hear you ask?
 Well, there are currently millions of businesses using GA to monitor their marketing channels and measure their Key Performance Indicators (KPIs).
 Those that fail to act and adopt the change risk losing data and therefore ground on their competitors.

 With the deadline fast approaching businesses are under pressure to make sure that they have everything in place to ensure that they have a full year of data once the switch is made.
 The benefits of ensuring that you are tracking and managing your data in GA4 are that you will be in the best position for YoY reporting and that you can analyse trends to build out your future strategies.